pauldlynch/eqguide/guides/crescent-reach/index.md

 **Sidetrack: Trade Skills**

-If at any point you get bored while in or near Crescent Reach, and aren't convinced that you want to avoid all trade skills with a passions (and maybe even then), Crescent Reach offers some very simple quests that can take any trade skill to 54 for no cost.
+If at any point you get bored while in or near Crescent Reach, and aren't convinced that you want to avoid all trade skills with a passion (and maybe even then), Crescent Reach offers some very simple quests that can take any trade skill to 54 for no cost.
 So go talk to the trade skill quest NPCs around the upper floor banker.
 Remember that some of the epic quests (all of the 1.5 epics, I believe) require over 100 in more than one trade skill, so go do it.

 **Important Errands (6-10)**